ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ### a.
 Image tag should be Nginx v1.23.3.

-I created Dockerfile and used nginx 1.23.3.
+I created a Dockerfile and used Nginx version 1.23.3.

 ![image](https://github.com/user-attachments/assets/ee04ab18-66d0-4a77-a3aa-aece64095631)